+Note that in FDD DL region the limit is per antenna, whereas in the FDD UL and TDD region it is per cell.
+This is because, blah, blah, blah

 Transitional Region

 This region is defined to enable the reduction of power from the in-block power to the baseline level in the FDD DL and the TDD regions.
 In the case of FDD downlink block transitional regions, the size is 10 MHz (which may be outside the FDD DL band).
 For TDD block transitional regions, the size is limited by the distance to the adjacent operator’s full-power block, or the distance to the lower or upper edge of the TDD band, in either case not more than 10 MHz (see Section X).